 KCNH7 (Potassium Voltage-Gated Channel Subfamily H Member 7) is a Protein Coding gene.
 Diseases associated with KCNH7 include lathosterolosis.
-Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
+Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Transmission across Chemical Synapses.
 GO annotations related to this gene include signal transducer activity and voltage-gated potassium channel activity.
 An important paralog of this gene is KCNH1.

 UniProtKB/Swiss-Prot for KCNH7 Gene